european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2022-09-11/UC3M-EpiGraph.md

 ### Waning immunity

 The waning time (time between the maximum and minimum efficacies) is 8 months.
 Waning was modelled following a gamma distribution both for natural immunity and vaccine-related immunity.
-The maximum and minimum values are depicted in �Vaccine effectiveness� Section.
+The maximum and minimum values are depicted in "Vaccine effectiveness" Section.

 ### Vaccine effectiveness